paulcsmith/up/README.md

 shards install
-crystal build src/run.cr -o up cp up /usr/local/bin
+crystal build src/run.cr -o up cp up /usr/local/bin echo "\nAll done!
+Run 'up install' in a project using Docker to get started."
 ```

 Run `up -v` and if you see a version number you're good to go!